Camisa de Vênus: The comeback

 In 1995 Marcelo Nova and some of the original members reformed the band for a successful country-wide tour, captured in Plugado!
 (Plugged!), that same year.

 Their comeback benefitted from their label promoting them steadily through the years, issuing two compilations, Liberou Geral (All Free), in 1988, and Bota Pra Fudê (Let's F**k It All Up), in 1990.

 In 1996 they released Quem É Você?
 (Who Are You?), with Marcelo Nova, Karl Hummel, Robério Santana, Luiz Carlini, Frank Paolillo and Carlos Calazans, notably co-produced by Eric Burdon, who also made a guest appearance in the album singing along with Nova in the band's version of "Don't Let Me Be Misunderstood".
 Despite good reviews, this was their last effort together (so far).

 Legacy

 Camisa de Vênus played an important role during the last days of the Brazilian dictatorship by ridiculing censorship and introducing clever criticism of the customs of pop music.
 Marcelo Nova was also responsible for keeping Raul Seixas visible in the media in his last days, which helped revalue his work after his death.

+Karl Franz Hummel died of liver cancer in June 2017; Gustavo Mullem died on 28 May 2024, aged 72, after suffering from lung cancer.